leomoon-studios/leomoon-lightstudio/README.md

   - 11: Use the options for the selected light and light your scene
   - 12: Happy Blending!

-## Future Ideas to Implement
+## Future Ideas
   - Copy profile to scene (internal) operator
   - Add ability to export (render) the light setup as environment texture (Equirectangular Panoramic EXR)

 ## Compatibility
-Tested with Blender 2.78
+Tested with Blender 2.78a